 - Foot – Flatten Your Mainsail Foot with an Outhaul

 Each of them secondarily affects the middle or belly of the mainsail a little bit but an adjustable backstay primarily affects it and completes the sail trim picture.
-Genoa car placement affects the leech and foot of the headsail and halyard tension affects the luff.
-An adjustable backstay also affects the belly of the headsail.
+Genoa car placement also affects the leech and foot of the headsail and halyard tension also affects the luff.
+An adjustable backstay primarily affects the belly of the headsail.
 The cool thing about an adjustable backstay is that it affects the belly of both sails at the same time.
 It’s a two-for-one control that improves performance both upwind and downwind.

 How an adjustable backstay improves sail shape

 Your mainsail might have been designed and built with a slight outward curve in the luff specifically to take advantage of bend in your mast.
 With a fixed backstay or a loosened adjustable backstay, the mast (and consequently, the luff) is relatively straight.
 This lets the mainsail form a more rounded shape in its belly when it’s filled with air, which adds power and is just what you want in light air.
 The extra fabric width in the middle of the sail has to go somewhere, so it fills to leeward.

 When you tighten an adjustable backstay, the top of the mast curves slightly aft.
 This makes it fit the curve in the mainsail luff, which flattens and depowers the mainsail, just what you want in a strong breeze.
 Even if your mainsail has a straight luff, the effect is the same.
 The mainsail is more efficient and the boat will heel less.
 Hence, you might not need to reef the mainsail as early or at all.